Chapter 10, Part C: The Hunter and Red Riding Hood

 With a hurried farewell, Elanore left.

-Elanore ran as quickly away as she had in coming.
-She paid no attention to her surroundings or the other people now on the road.
+Elanore ran quickly, paying little attention to her surroundings or the other people now on the road.
 It might not have mattered all that much, considering that she could not tell stranger from resident.
 After all, the warnings to her had come about people she had met, not those she did not know.

 By the time she reached the heavy wooden door of the sole inn in town, she convinced herself if she looked worse for wear it might be excused by her exertions, rather than be attributed to her conflicted feelings.
 She tried her best to look calm as she pushed her way through the door and entered the large room that served as both dining area and waiting area.